JakeI158/GDAPC_CaseStudy_CyclisticBikes/SQL_Queries.md

 ```
 <br />

-Finding the most popular day of the week for all users (1-Sunday, 7-Saturday, etc.):
+To find the most popular day of the week for all users (1-Sunday, 7-Saturday, etc.):
 ```SQL
 SELECT TOP 1 mode_day_of_week AS most_popular_day
   FROM full_year